Effects on the City of Porvoo’s operations

 The Wilhelmina unit of rehabilitation hospital Näsi has been converted into a regional hospital ward for corona patients.

 The ward serves all residents of the municipalities of eastern Uusimaa who need hospital treatment.
-The ward has 22–24 hospital beds.
-In the event that more hospital beds are needed, other wards at Näsi can also be gradually re-purposed to treat corona patients.

 During evenings and weekends, emergency care is available at Haartman Hospital in Helsinki.
 Always call the appointment service on +358 9 4717 1110 before seeking emergency care.
 Open weekdays 2–9 pm, weekends and public holidays 8 am–9 pm.